awsdocs/aws-parallelcluster-user-guide/doc_source/troubleshooting-v3.md

 --region eu-west-1 --log-stream-name ip-10-0-0-13.i-04e91cc1f4ea796fe.cfn-init
 ```

-Note: The head and compute node log streams are also available in the CloudWatch Dashboard that was created within the cluster: [Amazon CloudWatch dashboard](Monitoring-v3.md#yaml-Monitoring-Logs-CloudWatch)\.
+AWS ParallelCluster creates cluster CloudWatch log streams in log groups\.
+You can view these logs in the CloudWatch console **Custom Dashboards** or **Log groups**\.
+For more information, see [Integration with Amazon CloudWatch Logs](cloudwatch-logs-v3.md) and [Amazon CloudWatch dashboard](cloudwatch-dashboard-v3.md)\.

 ### Key logs for debugging<a name="troubleshooting-v3-key-logs"></a>